A Principled Path to Fitted Distributional Evaluation: Experiment Details

-In many cases, we could see that the inaccuracy levels became lower with larger sample sizes, although there are exceptions as well, due to highly complex setting and model that we used.
-In general, we could see that KL showed the most accurate estimation.
+Simulation results for each of the aforementioned 252 settings are shown in Figures \ref{fig:mix10_comparison}--\ref{fig:mix200_comparison} and Tables \ref{tab:Atari_deterministic_first}--\ref{tab:Atari_random_last}.
+As we have stronger coverage (i.e., $\epsilonbehavior$ being closer to $\epsilontarget$), we achieve lower inaccuracy levels.
+In many cases, we could see that the inaccuracy levels generally became lower with larger sample sizes.
 We could also see that density modeling (based on gaussian mixture models) helps improving the accuracy, even when the reward is deterministic.
 This can be seen by comparing our methods (KL, Energy, PDF-L2, RBF) with quantile-based methods (QRDQN, IQN) that use the same number of $M$ (number of gaussian components in GMM or number of quantiles).
+Moreover, TVD does not improve the accuracy throughout iterations.
+This corroborates our claim in Theorem \ref{thm:FBD_trueminimizer}, since TVD is not a functional Bregman divergence.